 - Why are support groups unnecessary for quitting cigarettes?

-A study published by the US National Library of Medicine asked approximately 1,000 people seeking treatment for drug or alcohol dependence about the difficulty of quitting this substance as opposed to quitting cigarettes.
+A study published by the US National Library of Medicine asked approximately 1,000 people seeking treatment for drug rehab in California or alcohol dependence about the difficulty of quitting this substance as opposed to quitting cigarettes.
 Here are some of the primary takeaways from the study:

 - 57 percent said that cigarettes would be harder to quit than drugs or alcohol.